laccore/feldman/doc/manual.markdown

 >		sections with no gaps.

 #### Sparse Splice
-A sparse splice table contains one row of data for each interval of a sparse splice.
+A sparse splice table contains one row for each interval of a sparse splice.
 Each interval is defined only in section depths, not total depths.
 The term "sparse" comes from the lack of total depths.